frisbro303/signDNE_python/README.md

 ```

 ## sign_ariaDNE library
-To use as a library add `from sign_ariaDNE import ariaDNE`
+The library can be imported as `from sign_ariaDNE import ariaDNE`.

 The function will calculate local DNE, local curvature values, DNE, positiveDNE component, and negativeDNE component.